Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 ## Known bugs
 Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).

 * The mod changes the network protocol.
-So when playing multiplayer, all players must have this mod installed.
+So you cannot connect to players who don't have this mod installed.
 * While rings from the [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mod can be equipped in the additional slots, their effects won't be applied.
 Rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod, v1.0.3+ should work though.
 * Rings from mods might disappear on load due to ID's of modded items changing between restarts.
 There's currently no easy way to fix this.